 It’s a simple yet enticing formula for businesses starting out on social media for the first time: From nowhere to everywhere.
 That’s what happens when small businesses overcome their understandable confusion and apathy and get social media right for their business.

 The facts speak for themselves.
-Over seventy percent of consumers say that social media influences their buying decisions and even more intriguingly, it has been estimated, that over a billion potential social media users are born every day!
-Whatever your own view on polls and statistics, one thing is clear; If you are looking to start a new business, social media marketing is crucial, as part of an overall digital marketing strategy if you are looking for long term business success.
+Over seventy percent of consumers say that social media influences their buying decisions and even more intriguingly, it has been estimated that over a billion potential social media users are born every day!
+Whatever your own view on polls and statistics, one thing is clear; if you are looking to start a new business; social media marketing is a crucial part of an overall digital marketing strategy if you are looking for long term business success.

-As with anything that leads to ultimate success though, there are pitfalls and potential problems which need to be understood, before you can achieve a profitable and relevant presence, for your business on social media.
-Here are 5 tips and solutions which will help you kick start your businesses social media success journey:
+As with anything that leads to ultimate success though, there are pitfalls and potential problems which need to be understood before you can achieve a profitable and relevant presence for your business on social media.
+Here are 5 tips and solutions which will help you kick start your business’s social media success journey:

 1. Understand the basics.
 Research why social media is important for your business.